deanmarano/dean-is/public/README.md

 ## Social Action

-In 2011, after two years of working and living in the real world, I saw Sal Khan's TED talk and promptly switched my life around to try and someday get a job working at Khan Academy.
+In 2011, after two years of working and living in the adult world, I saw Sal Khan's TED talk and promptly switched my life around to try and someday get a job working at Khan Academy.
 I started graduate school, got a job at a large tech company (so I could gain the skills needed to be proficient at my job),